 Row 1: in 2nd chain from hook hdc , hdc in every ch across, turn.

-Row 2: ch 1, hdc in first st in the 3rd loop, hdc in the 3rd loop in every st across, turn.
+Row 2: ch 1, hdc in the 3rd loop (in the front), hdc in the 3rd loop in every st across, turn.

-Row 3: ch 1, hdc in the first st in the front, hdc in the 3rd loop in the front in every st across, turn.
+Row 3: ch 1, hdc in the 3rd loop but from the back of the stitch, repeat across on every st, turn.

-Row 4: ch 1, hdc in the first st in the 3rd loop, hdc in the 3rd loop in every st across, turn.
+Row 4: ch 1, hdc in the 3rd loop (in the front), hdc in the 3rd loop in every st across, turn.

 Row 5- ?: repeat row 3 & 4